The 9K330 Tor (NATO: SA-15 Gauntlet) is a Russian mobile surface-to-air missile system with an engagement range of 12 to 16 kilometers.

 In addition, Russia introduced in 2018 the Tor-M2DT, a version of the Tor-M2 built a DT-30 articulated tracked chassis.
 Optimized for arctic and harsh terrains, the Tor-M2DT entered Russian service in 2019.15

-The Tor system has been popular on the export market.
+The Tor system has been exported to a variety of states.
 Over 7 countries operate Tor-M1 variants, including Greece, China, Iran, Belarus, Azerbaijan, Armenia, Egypt, Ukraine and Cyprus.16

 In 2000, Greece took delivery of 21 Tor-M1 units from Russia.
 China has also bought a large quantity of Tor-M1 units since 2000, which became the eventual basis of its reverse-engineered HQ-17 system.
 From 2005-2007, Russia sold 30 Tor-M1 systems to Iran for over $1 billion.17